grendes-wunder/loopback-connector-google-cloud-datastore/README.md

 - After reading the documentation for LoopBack framework repositories and [original connector](https://github.com/henriquecarv/loopback-connector-google-cloud-datastore) I still found it very difficult to connect because the setup process was not aligned with the framework version.
+- Add automated integration testing, versioning, and publishing to npm using Github Actions.

 ## Installation